Marak/HTML/README.md

 ## Core Concepts

  - You already know HTML
- - JSON data binds to CSS classes
+ - JSON data automatically maps to CSS classes
- - Partials can be achieved by using a CSS selector to establish rendering context
+ - Partials automatically map to CSS classes
- - Conditionals are booleans, `true` or `false`
+ - Conditionals are boolean values, `true` or `false`
+ - You cannot define any custom logic or maps with HTML
  - That's it.
-No special maps or DSLs.
-You don't need them.

 ## Examples